 Akumal and Playa del Carmen are both beach destinations.
 But when it comes to which one has the best Caribbean beach, Akumal is unquestionably the winner.

 A short but wide and fluffy sand beach will greet you upon your arrival.
 Unless you visit after a rainstorm, there’s no need to use the filter on your phone—the water is a naturally see-through turquoise.

 And then there’s the swimming.
 Akumal sits in a bay, so its water receives protection from strong waves.
 The result?

 Water that’s so still and warm it’s like stepping into a bath.

-Of course, weather plays a role.
+Of course, the weather plays a role.
 If you’re in Akumal on a windy day, the water will be choppy.
 But it doesn’t have the larger waves that Playa del Carmen gets under the same conditions.

 When deciding between Playa del Carmen and Akumal, consider your tolerance for crowds.
-You’ll encounter far fewer people basking on Akumal’s shore than Playa del Carmen’s.
+You’ll encounter far fewer people basking on Akumal’s shore than on Playa del Carmen’s.

 Needless to say, the beach vibe in Playa del Carmen is ideal for a spring break or party getaway.